Nothing in this world is as difficult as losing a loved one, especially when the cause could have been prevented.

 There is no question: workers in certain occupations are more vulnerable to fatal job accidents than others.
-The construction industry poses exceptional risk.
+The construction industry poses exceptional risks.
 However, any employee might lose life at work.
 A fatal fall, for example, can happen anywhere.
 Unfortunately, so can a violent attack.

 Besides falls, working on job sites might pose fatal dangers like getting struck by an object, hit by or caught in between construction equipment, or electrocution.
 When a contractor or other third party bears some or all of the responsibility for a fatality, the deceased person’s family members may be able to receive financial benefits to support them through their time of suffering.

-Regardless, seeking financial support during your time of loss is paramount.
-The deadline, or statute of limitations, for filing a wrongful death lawsuit in the Commonwealth is two years, so it’s critical to seek legal counsel as soon as possible.
-Once you have a lawyer on your side, they can immediately start helping you obtain evidence before it can disappear, such as surveillance videos or getting eyewitnesses interviews.
+Seeking financial support during your time of loss is paramount.
+The deadline, or statute of limitations, for filing a wrongful death lawsuit in Chesapeake is two years, so it’s critical to seek legal counsel as soon as possible.
+Once you have a lawyer on your side, they can immediately start helping you obtain evidence before it can disappear, such as surveillance videos or getting eyewitness interviews.

 Contact our team of Chesapeake Wrongful Death Lawyers